jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2023-12-22-my-2023-year-in-review/index.md

 We've had to deal with the lice situation from Anton's school and have both our hairs fixed with the solution, although I think neither of us had them, but just in case, when they had the outbreak in school.

-Then in October Anton was a bit sick, we had to go check it out at the doctor, and it did turn out to be streptococcus, so antibiotics for 10 days was not the most fun experience, but we made it work and that passed.
+Then in October Anton was a bit sick, we had to go check it out at the doctor, and it did turn out to be streptococcus, so antibiotics for 10 days was not the most fun experience, but we made it work and that was soon over.
 I also got sick a bit this time around, which again, for the most part, is pretty rare for me nowadays which I'm very thankful for.

-TODO: some pic?

 #### <span id="work-life" class="offset-top-nav">💻 Work, professional life</span>